A simple DIY recording setup

 UPDATE: Nov.
 2014

 In addition, I recently added a Cloudlifter CL-2 into the system which gives an extra +20dB of clean gain to the ribbon mics.
+With this device, I can safely turn phantom power on.

 Now I don’t have to add much gain via the babyface at all.
+With this extra boost, setting my left & right input at 36 in the RME software seems to work well.